dialog-semiconductor/BLE_SDK6_examples/LPCCSE-33-external-processor-stm32/Readme.md

 - Keil 5
 - **SEGGER’s J-Link** tools should be downloaded and installed.
-- BLE scanner for your smartphone (in this example BLE Scanner for Android is used which can be found [here](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner&hl=nl&gl=US))
+- BLE scanner for your smartphone (in this example BLE Scanner for Android is used)

 **Flow of the code**
 ![code_flow_of_boot](assets/boot_flow.png)

 **Running the code**
 Open the Keil project file located in **project environment** folder and once it has opened click the **Options for target...** Button.
-In this screen goto Debug and set the debugger to **J-LINK / J-TRACE Cortex** after that click on the **Settings** Button.
+In this screen go to Debug and set the debugger to **J-LINK / J-TRACE Cortex**
+After setting the debugger click on the **Settings** Button.
 Within this screen select the J-link module that is connected and set the **Port:** to **SW**.
 Save these settings.

 ![CubeMX_debug](assets/debug.png)
 ![CubeMX_debug_settings](assets/debug_settings.png)